 We received an amazing response from visitors to the festival who were keen to learn more about litter picking, beach cleans and reducing plastic waste.
 We are delighted that so many people have signed up to become Plastic Action Champions as a result of the First Light Festival and hope that even more volunteers will come forward to join our next training sessions.

 We can all help to tackle environmental issues such as plastic waste, starting in our homes by reducing the amount of plastic we use.
 However we can really make a difference by getting whole communities involved.
 Becoming a Plastic Action Champion is ideal for those who want to take further positive action and help others within their community to become ‘plastic clever’ through advice, activities and education.”

 The role of a Champion includes volunteering in their local community for a minimum of 20 hours annually.
-The role is fully flexible and how Champions use those 20 hours is up to you, examples can include reaching out to local community groups and businesses, exhibiting at local events, blogging about relevant topics, and organising litter picks and surveys.
+This can include reaching out to local community groups and businesses, exhibiting at local events, blogging about relevant topics, and organising litter picks and surveys.

-Those interested in becoming a Plastic Action Champion are invited to book a place at one of the following sessions (subject to demand):
+Those interested in becoming a Plastic Action Champion are invited to book a place on one of the following sessions (subject to demand):

 The training is provided by the Greenprint Forum and Jason Alexander from Rubbish Walks.
-Ongoing training, a comprehensive ‘Plastic Action Handbook’ and support will be provided through the scheme.
+Ongoing training, a comprehensive ‘Plastic Action Handbook’, support and travel expenses will be provided through the scheme.

 The scheme is part of the Greenprint Forum’s ongoing Plastic Action campaign which is part funded by the East Suffolk Partnership and the Suffolk Coast & Heaths AONB Sustainable Development Fund.